 But if you have been making it two or three times a week – that’s fantastic!
 Adjust your resolution and call it a win.
 Once you feel comfortable with that level, decide if you want to push yourself more by adding another day.

 If you’ve decided that your resolution is achievable, then try to identify the main obstacles to your success and remove them.

-If you vowed to save more money (which was the top resolution of 2018, according to Statistica.com) but you can’t stop hitting the ATM, create an account with an automatic transfer that is not accessible with your money card.
+If you vowed to save more money (which is often one of the top resolutions according to Statistica.com) but you can’t stop hitting the ATM, create an account with an automatic transfer that is not accessible with your money card.